Barn conversion, with contemporary design

-We obtained planning permission in June 2019 to redevelop this existing stable block via a Change of Use application.
+We obtained planning permission in June 2019 to redevelop the existing stable block via a Change of Use application.

 The dwelling will consist of a series of interconnecting zones at different levels, united by two internal ramps.
 The first of these zones is the entrance to the house, also containing the garage and plant room.
 The second, and largest of the zones contains an open plan kitchen/study area and two of the dwellings three bedrooms.
 The third is the master bedroom suite at the house’s highest level, and at its lowest is the fourth zone which contains a large living area.

 The home incorporates SIPs (structurally insulated panels), commonly used in Passivhaus projects, and which are particularly beneficial in achieving airtightness and better insulative properties.
 These panels are then clad in black painted corrugated steel to retain the aesthetic appeal of the building’s agricultural history.

 Stage 6 & 7 – Handover and In Use.